Red Ghost (character): Fictional character biography

-During the Civil War II storyline, the Red Ghost and his Super-Apes appeared working on a new science project when Steve Rogers, the original Captain America, entered the laboratory.
-The Red Ghost sent the Super-Apes to attack Steve, who kills them one by one.
-The Red Ghost tries to escape, losing his right arm and left leg in the process, and is killed by Steve, who confiscated his project so he could use it for his own agenda.
+During the Civil War II storyline, the Red Ghost and his Super-Apes are working on a new science project when Steve Rogers, the original Captain America, attacks them and kills the Apes.
+The Red Ghost tries to escape, losing his right arm and left leg in the process, and is presumably killed by Steve, who confiscates his project for his own agenda.